Commemoration of Cesar Chavez Day is an annual ritual in California–and in Politics Outdoors.

 This year, the Supreme Court will rule in Janus vs. AFSCME, and court watchers expect the Wisconsin model to be immediately exported across the country.
 [The wildcat teachers strikes in West Virginia, and now Kentucky, with credible threats in Oklahoma and Arizona, offer the hint of a new resurgent labor… more later.]

-[Janus turned out exactly as union organizers fear, and continues to haunt the national landscape.]
+[Janus turned out exactly as union organizers fear, and continues to haunt the national landscape.
+But in 2023, labor organizers have found reason for optimism in ongoing unionization campaigns in the service sector, most notably at Starbucks and Amazon.]

 [The longer term fallout from organized teachers demanding better salaries and treatment hasn’t hit yet.
 The conflicts about opening schools safely and vaccinating teachers have opened all kinds of political rifts, and there’s some evidence more teachers are leaving the field–while states have yet to step up and make the job more attractive.]